Workforce Management vs Workforce Optimization [Key Differences]

 - Improving Engagement and Skill Development: WFO determines training requirements, matches skills and other attributes with company goals, and facilitates overall growth of the workforce.

-- Data-Driven Insights: Analytics and reporting with WFO enable organisations to make informed decisions towards productivity and strategic workforce management.
+- Data-Driven Insights: Analytics and reporting with WFO enable organizations to make informed decisions towards productivity and strategic workforce management.

 Conclusion